 Bring the potatoes to a boil: Cover the pot with a lid and bring the potatoes to a boil over high heat

 Simmer until fork tender: Once boiling, turn the heat to low/simmer.
-Simmer for 16-20 minutes, until the potatoes are fork tender
+Simmer for 16-20 minutes, until the potatoes are fork tender.

 While the potatoes simmer, brown the butter: add the butter to a small saucepan on medium heat.
 Allow the butter to melt then brown until it turns an amber color (about 5 minutes).
 Remove from the heat.